AmirAttoun/YNAB-Converter/README.md

 - Unit tests
 - Handle I/O in memory (or DB)
 - Better error handling
-- Reworked end points
+- Reworked endpoints
 - OOP implementation?
 - Design improvements
-- Suggestions for Payees during verify
+- Suggestions for Payees during verification

 #### Thoughts on the implementation
 As a first FastAPI project, I am pleased with the results.
-My tendency to jump into the code and figure out critical strucutural decisions later manifest itself again.
+My tendency to jump into the code and figure out critical structural decisions later manifested itself again.
-Therefore the code is a lot messier and unoptimized as well.
+Therefore, the code is a lot messier and unoptimized as well.

-For exmaple, the decesion to configure variable in the consts CSV_CONFIG and STANDARD_HEADERS is a good one but is fairly basic.
+For example, the decision to configure variables in the consts CSV_CONFIG and STANDARD_HEADERS is a good one but is fairly basic.
 Much nicer would be the option to upload a csv, and let the user map the required output headers to the input file dynamically through the GUI.
 This way no strict pre-config would be necessary.
-I'm also not completely happy with the implementation of the end points.
-I'm especially annoyed that after the file upload, I had to resort to JavaScript to handele the redirect to /thankyou.
+I'm also not completely happy with the implementation of the endpoints.
+I'm especially annoyed that after the file upload, I had to resort to JavaScript to handle the redirect to /thankyou.
 I would much prefer to handle this logic all in FastAPI.
 In many ways, I still need to discover a lot about FastAPI.

 Additionally, I still do not like CSS one bit.
 Bootstrap is nice though.

 ### Requirements
 See requirements.txt for mandatory pip installs.
 ```
 pip install -r requirements.txt
 ```